dojo/docs/quickstart/writingWidgets.rst

 -----------------------------------------------
 Often widget attributes are mapped into the widget's DOM.
 For example, the tabIndex setting on a widget should map to that widget's focusNode.

 This is not done by putting ${...} strings inside the widget's template.
 Actually, most of the time, the mapping happens automatically.
-Standard DOMNode attributes like tabIndex, alt, aria-labelledby, etc. are copied to the widget's "focusNode" if it's defined, or to the "domNode" otherwise.
+Standard DOMNode attributes like tabindex, alt, aria-labelledby, etc. are copied to the widget's "focusNode" if it's defined, or to the "domNode" otherwise.

 You can also explicitly specify mappings to DOM node attributes, innerHTML, or class, overriding the default behavior.
 This allows more complicated mappings, like when TitlePane has a "title" parameter which becomes the innerHTML of the TitlePane.titleNode DOM node (where titleNode is defined as a data-dojo-attach-point, see above).